noolldave/noolldave/README.md

 - 👋 Hi, I’m @noolldave
-- 👀 I’m interested in ...
+- 👀 I’m interested in python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the Pimcore Ecosystem...
+   -  🙄 I’m struggling with the video pimcore tutorials.

+         it would help having:

+            ... native speakers or
+            ... the tutorials should be offered in other languages or ... offer the transcripts

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any python project
-- 📫 How to reach me ...

 <!---
 noolldave/noolldave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.